10 Things to Do in January in Prince Edward County⛄

-The holidays are over, the family has gone home and the lights have been packed away.
+The holidays are over, the family has gone home and the decorations have been packed away.
 Safe to say, January is one of the quieter months in The County but an excellent time to hygge, enjoy the white stuff* and recharge after a busy December.
 And no time like the present to get going on your new year resolutions!
-Yoga, art class, fresh air, anyone?

 Here’s a few ideas if you’re out and about in PEC this January: